nus-cs2103-AY1920S1/duke/docs/README.md

 #### `find` - Find a task

-Finds a task with given keywords.
+Finds a task with given keywords (case-sensitive).

 **Example of usage:**